-A Court may direct a family to enagage the services of a therapist during legal proceedings.
-This process may be confidential, so as to not disrupt the therapeutic relationship between client and therapist, OR the Court may request that the therapy is reportable and call on the therapist to provide an opinion and make recomendations.
+A Court may direct a family to engage the services of a therapist during legal proceedings.
+This process may be confidential, so as to not disrupt the therapeutic relationship between client and therapist, OR the Court may request that the therapy is reportable and call on the therapist to provide an opinion and make recommendations.

 Rowe & Associates offers clinicians who understand the pressures and unique context of Family Law.
 We can provide therapeutic and emotional support for children, sessions around effective co-parenting, individual adult therapy and effective family therapy in what is often a conflict fuelled environment.